Policies & Procedures

 • The applicant attends a waiver-approved recruitment event, including Discovering STEM in ACES Program, Gies Emerging Business Leaders Program, Salute to Academic Achievement, and Salute to Illinois Scholars.

-• The applicant is currently an employee of UIUC or an allied agency (if eligible).
+• The applicant is currently employed at University of Illinois Urbana-Champaign or an allied agency (if eligible).
 Fee waivers are given to permanent academic and non-academic employees of the UI who have a 50 to 100% appointment and to certain employees of affiliated agencies whose appointments are in effect at the time the application is filed.

 • The applicant is currently registered at the University of Illinois at Chicago or Springfield.